poetry

 until my song calls a monk with a torch

-who leads me up the mountain inside me.
+who leads me up the mountain inside.

 Sometimes the way is steep and hard,

-Sometimes the path is shrouded in fog and loud
+Sometimes the way is shrouded in fog,

 There is more than one way up the mountain,